 Do feel free to arrive a few minutes early and browse the magazines.
 The staff will let me know you are here and I’ll come down and fetch you when it’s time for your appointment to start.
 I’ll then welcome you into the treatment room and ask you to take a seat.
 There will be a glass of water for you on table.

 If you haven’t already filled in a consultation form, we’ll fill that in together.
 I’ll take details such as your address and date of birth, then ask you about your experience of massage, what you’d like to get out of the session of massage today and take a brief medical history.
 I’ll ask you to read the client consent and privacy information if you haven’t already, and sign to agree to the treatment.

 If you have filled in a consultation form, we’ll go through it and I’ll ask follow up questions.
 Once we have completed the form, I’ll suggest a treatment plan and ask for your agreement to it.
 I’ll also let you know that you can change your mind at any point, ask me to do something different, or help you adjust your comfort, such as asking for extra pillows, or turning the radiator down.

 The right level of pressure

 As we go through the session, I will check in with you about how you feel, the level of pressure and if you feel any particular sore spots.
 Do let me know at any time if you feel a sharp pain or discomfort.
-You can feel sore during a massage and this is part of the healing process, especially for remedial massage.
+You can feel sore during a massage and this is part of the healing process, especially for remedial massage in Shropshire.
 However, you shouldn’t feel acute pain.
 If the soreness is more than 7 out of 10 for you, or you feel yourself tensing up because of the pressure, then it is too much and you can let me know that.